Stihl BR 800 X MAGNUM® - 912 CFM Gas Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Stihl BR 800 X MAGNUM® compare with similar leaf blowers.

-- Air exiting the nozzle of this blower can reach 239 MPH, which is quite a bit faster than most gas-powered backpack blowers.
-If you wish to benefit from air expelled at the fastest possible speed, the Husqvarna 150BT and its 251 MPH could be an option to consider.
+- Upon exiting the nozzle, the air can reach speeds of up to 239 MPH, which is rather impressive for a gas-powered backpack blower.
+If you wish to benefit from air expelled at the fastest possible speed, the Husqvarna 150BT and its 270 MPH could be an option to consider.

-- Regarding its air volume, the Stihl BR 800 X MAGNUM® boasts an impressive airflow that can reach 912 CFM (Cubic Foot per Minute).
-This places it amongst the most powerful gas-powered backpack blowers.
-If air volume is important to you, the Shindaiwa EB910RT, with 1110 CFM, could be in your good books.
+- If air volume is an important feature, the BR 800 X MAGNUM® by Stihl will not disappoint.
+Its airflow maxes out at 912 CFM (cubic feet per minute), which is more powerful than most gas-powered backpack blowers.
+If air volume is important to you, the Husqvarna 590BTS, with 1245 CFM, could be in your good books.

 Price comparison

-As you can see from this interactive chart, when compared to other gas backpack blowers, the Stihl BR 800 X MAGNUM® is on the average side of the price range.
+As you can see from these interactive charts, when compared to other gas backpack blowers, the Stihl BR 800 X MAGNUM® is on the average side of the price range.

 Therefore, this blower nicely fits in the expected budget for this kind of product.